 This prediction has rightly pointed towards the UK organizations being bound with the GDPR, much similar to that of ‘cookie laws.’
 Summing it up, the present situation demands high attention to GDPR.
 Here is an overview of the same.

-GDPR applies to those organizations that process personal data, or the particular individual is based in the EU.
 Personal data encompasses any information that is related to an individual- either private or professional or maybe public.
 For instance, data like name, email, social networking posts, photos, etc. are personal information.
-When dealing with personal information, three GDPR rules are enforced:
+When dealing with personal information, you must enforce these three GDPR rules:

 1. Responsible and accountable